Ford Motor Company: Plug-in electric vehicles

+As of April 2024, Ford currently produces the following plug-in electric vehicles: the Ford Escape/Kuga PHEV, Ford Ranger PHEV, Ford Mustang Mach-E, Ford F-150 Lightning, Ford Explorer EV (Europe), Ford E-Transit/Tourneo Courier, Ford E-Transit Custom and the Ford E-Transit.

 Bill Ford was one of the first top industry executives to make regular use of a battery electric vehicle, a Ford Ranger EV, while the company contracted with the United States Postal Service to deliver electric postal vans based on the Ranger EV platform.
 Ford discontinued a line of electric Ranger pickup trucks and ordered them destroyed, though it reversed in January 2005, after environmentalist protest.
 The all-electric pickup truck leased 205 units to individuals and 1,500 units to fleets in the U.S. from 1998 to 2002.

 From 2009 to 2011, Ford offered the Ford TH!NK car.
 Ford ended production and ordered all the cars repossessed and destroyed, even as many of the people leasing them begged to be able to buy the cars from Ford.
-After an outcry from the lessees and activists in the US and Norway, Ford returned the cars to Norway for sale.
-440 units were leased in the U.S. from 1999 until 2003.
+After an outcry from the lessees and activists in the U.S. and Norway, Ford returned the cars to Norway for sale.
+Four hundred and forty units were leased in the U.S. from 1999 until 2003.

 In 2017, Ford CEO Mark Fields announced that the company would invest $4.5 billion in further development of plug-in electric vehicles by 2020.